+All Adolescence Education: Mathematics majors must be admitted into the Education Department through the Upper Division application process.
+No student may pursue this major without meeting the Education Department's requirements.

-- 1. MAJOR: 6 CREDITS: - MTH310 Methods in Teaching Secondary and Middle School Mathematics (3) - MTH351 Modern Geometry (3) - 2.
-ADDITIONAL REQUIREMENTS OUTSIDE OF THE MAJOR: 36 CRED-ITS: - NOTE: A student who has earned a C- or less in EDU237 in his/her first two attempts will be dismissed from the teacher certification program.
+1. MAJOR: 6 CREDITS:

+- MTH310 Methods in Teaching Secondary and Middle School Mathematics (3) - MTH351 Modern Geometry (3)

+2. ADDITIONAL REQUIREMENTS OUTSIDE OF THE MAJOR: 36 CREDITS:

-- EDU203 Learning Theory (3) - EDU237 Instructional Design: Theory & Practice (3) - EDU313 Foundations of Education (3) - EDU314 Promoting English Language Arts Across the Content Areas (3) - EDU327 Teaching to the Standards (3) ILIT - EDU336 Language/Literacy Development for the Adolescent Learner (3) - EDU402 Methods in Classroom Management in Secondary Education (3) - EDU479-480 Student Teaching & Seminar at Early Secondary and Secondary Level (6/6) - SED270 Nature & Educational Needs of Students with Disabilities (3)
+- NOTE: A student who has earned a B- or less in EDU237 in his/her first two attempts will not be allowed to pursue the teacher certification program. - EDU203 Learning Theory (3) - EDU237 Instructional Design: Theory & Practice (3) - EDU313 Foundations of Education (3) - EDU314 Promoting English Language Arts Across the Content Areas (3) - EDU327 Teaching to the Standards (3) ILIT - EDU336 Language/Literacy Development for the Adolescent Learner (3) - EDU402 Methods in Classroom Management in Secondary Education (3) - EDU479-480 Student Teaching & Seminar at Early Secondary and Secondary Level (6/6) - SED270 Nature & Educational Needs of Students with Disabilities (3)

 - PSY103 Introduction to Psychological Science (3) CI - PSY311 Psychology of Adolescence (3) CT; UD; WI - SOC243 Child Welfare Policy & Services (3) - Science studies (with laboratory): 8 credits in ONE science area to be selected from the options below.
 NOTE: If the Biology sequence is selected, the courses will satisfy core requirements; selection of the chemistry or physics options will count as free electives, thereby requiring the student to complete additional core electives.
-Select from the following: - BIO109/L-110-L General Biology I-II(4/4) CT - CHE110/L-111/L Chemistry I-II (4/4) - PHY151/L-152/L General Physics I-II (4/4)
+Select from the following: - BIO109/L-110-L General Biology I-II(4/4) CT - CHE110/L-111/L Chemistry I-II (4/4) - PHY151/L-152/L General Physics I-II (4/4) - FOREIGN LANGUAGE

-FOREIGN LANGUAGE